nbfontana/ngx-currency/README.md

 Run `npm start` or `npm run demo` to start a development server on port 8000 with auto reload + tests.

 ### Testing
-Run `npm test` to run tests once or `npm run test:watch` to continually run tests.
+* Run `npm test` to run tests once
+* Run `npm run test:watch` to continually run tests in headless mode
+* Run `npm run test:watch-browser` to continually run tests in the Chrome browser

+When running in the Chrome browser, you can set code breakpoints to debug tests using these instructions:
+* From the main Karma browser page, click the `Debug` button to open the debug window
+* Press `ctrl + shift + i` to open Chrome developer tools
+* Press `ctrl + p` to search for a file to debug
+* Enter a file name like `input.handler.ts` and click the file
+* Within the file, click on a row number to set a breakpoint
+* Refresh the browser window to re-run tests and stop on the breakpoint

 ## License